 The geomorphology of surface waters is assessed based on the impact to the surface water geomorphic stability, change in erosion potential, or change in vertical or lateral stability.
 The geology of Lake Michigan was developed during the Pleistocene Epoch as continental glaciers repeatedly advanced across the Great Lakes region and Lake Michigan.
-The repeated advancement and glacial retreat deepened and enlarged the basins of the Great Lakes.
+The glacial advance and repeat retreat deepened and enlarged the basins of the Great Lakes (USEPA and Environment Canada, 2012).
 Near Milwaukee, the near-shore geomorphology is varied.
-Example lakebed substrates include: rock, cobble and sand, sand, and clay outcrops.
-10
+Example lakebed substrates include: rock, cobble and sand, sand, and clay outcrops (WPSC, 2003).

 Groundwater flow into Lake Michigan is a significant component of overall flow.
-Direct and indirect groundwater inflow contribute 33.8 percent of Lake Michigan water (USGS 2000).
+Direct and indirect groundwater inflow contribute 33.8 percent of Lake Michigan water (USGS, 2000).